Sisu M-161: Sisu MA-162

 In 1978 SAT made a study for increasing of payload on logging trucks by reducing the kerb weight.
 The vehicle was based on Sisu M-162 and it was connected to a two-axle conventional trailer.
-Transversal frame beams and some other chassis parts, rims, subframe, wings, crane beam, protection wall behind the cabin and the vertical side beams to hold the logs were made from aluminium alloy instead of steel; this led to weight saving of 1 435 kg.
+Transversal frame beams and some other chassis parts, rims, subframe, wings, crane beam, protection wall behind the cabin and the vertical side beams to hold the logs were made from aluminium alloy instead of steel; this led to weight saving of 1,435 kg.
 The trailer was lightened with similar methods, leading to 950 kg lighter kerb weight.
 In addition, the truck was equipped with RR Eagle 340 engine that is slightly lighter than the standard Eagle 320.
 The model name of the prototype was MA-162CZV.
-The truck was nicknamed “Emma” and it was developed together with the end customer, company Tehdaspuu Oy.
+The truck was nicknamed "Emma" and it was developed together with the end customer, company Tehdaspuu Oy.

 Another similar study followed in 1980 when SAT built a container truck by using aluminium structures.
 The prototype model name was MA-162CZV, this time with Cummins engine.

+In popular media

+A fictionalized SISU Model M-162, (known in universe as the Gifu 405T Vacuum Truck) is featured in the popular Finnish game My Summer Car as the truck of the protagonist's uncle, Toivo Kesseli.
+The protagonist then inherits the truck after Uncle loses his license, and may pump up sewage wells for money.
+A non-drivable model also exists in the game.